cwinkelmann/deepfaune/README.md

 It would be great!!
 You can contact us to see how you can send us your images (we have different solutions).
 We will store them in a secure server with private access to the members of the deepfaune project.

-> Who is developing this DeepFaune project ?
+> Who is developing this DeepFaune project?

 A team in CNRS-INEE leaded by Simon Chamaillé-Jammes (CEFE) and Vincent Miele (LBBE).
 Please have a look at our website [https://www.deepfaune.cnrs.fr/](https://www.deepfaune.cnrs.fr/).